Click for more products.

 by

-Class K fire is a subclass of Class B fire, that implies to the fire produced by big amounts of gasoline, oils, paint, gases and flammable and lubricant liquids.) but due to the characteristics of this types of fires, the fires produced in a kitchen has been considered very important to treat them into a different category in what to refer to this class.
+But due to the characteristics of these types of fires, the fires produced in a kitchen has been considered very important to treat them into a different category in what to refer to this class.

-The active elements suitable that must be used to extinguish this kind of fire are: Fire blanket. as primary element and complement to extinguishers and extinguishing system hoods, to suffocate the first fire connates.
+• Fire blanket, as primary element and complement to extinguishers and extinguishing system hoods, to suffocate the first fire connotes.
 This blankets must meet regulation EN 1869/1997, a regulation that specifies that fire blankets are destined essentially to extinguish fires caused by kitchen oils.

 Extinguishers that require a water solution made up of potassium acetate, that when contacting with hot oil create a soapy layer over the hot oil that stops the fire.

-Fire extinguishing system hoods that allow an automatic fire detection.
+• Fire extinguishing system hoods that allow an automatic fire detection.

 Hereunder, a brief review of fire classes: